xiaodaigh/julia-data-science-base-docker-img/README.md

 # Intro
 Julia Data Science Docker with data science packages compiled for instant loading!

 Time-to-first-plot (TTFP) is often regarded as one of Julia's main pain points.
-There are compilation packages to alleviate the pain such as PackageCompiler.jl and more recently PacakgeCompilerX.jl.
+There are compilation packages to alleviate the pain such as PackageCompiler.jl.
 These compilation packages work by pre-"compiling" the packages and baking them into the julia sysimage so that `using Pkgs` will be fast just like base packages.

 This is an experimental first attempt at making data science packages used by me into a docker image with pre-compiled data science packages.

 ## Usage

-Firstly, install Docker to run a Jupyter notebook with Julia installed.
+Firstly, install Docker.
 If you are running Windows, I recommend installing git so you have access to git bash.

 On Windows you IP can be found using `ipconfig` and on Linux with `ifconfig`.
-This is need if you wish to do plotting from the docker image.
+This is needed if you wish to do plotting from the docker image.

 **Basic: Windows**